bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ---
 layout: post
 title: Problem Solving Techniques for Coding Interview
 excerpt: In a coding interview you have to demonstrate to your interviewer that you possess several key skills.
 The ability to rigorously formulate real-world problems.
 The skills to solve problems and design algorithms.
 The tools to go from an algorithm to a working program.
-The analytical techniques required to determhe the computational complexity of your solution.
+The analytical techniques required to determine the computational complexity of your solution.
 ---

 In a coding interview you have to demonstrate to your interviewer that you possess several key skills: